AVJdataminer/Notes/connect to AWS Ec2 from VScode.md

 # Connect to AWS EC2 from VScode

+ # First
+ ### Settings need to be updated configuration file in VS code
+ # second
 * after already setting up the config file
 1. Start instance on AWS.com

 2. Open VScode